A House of Prayer – Isaiah 56

 And you who have no money,

 With the moneychangers removed, the blind and the lame then came to encounter Jesus at the temple.
 He healed them all.
 This was the true purpose of God’s house of prayer – to seek the grace, healing, and comfort of the Lord.
-He abundantly gives all those things to us.
+He abundantly gives these things to us, as well, although the healing tends to come in more discrete way, and sometimes, does not come at all in this life.
+But miraculous healings in the name of Jesus still do happen.

-One day, all believers will meet with Him on His holy mountain in Jerusalem.
-He will be our altar and sacrifice, the remedy for our sin and unholiness.
-Through Him, we experience the cleansing waters and are given the free gift of righteousness.
-The Holy Spirit seals us and entitles us to be there, joyfully present with Him in His house of prayer.
+One day, all believers will meet with Jesus on His holy mountain in Jerusalem.
+He was and continues to be our altar and sacrifice, the remedy for all of our sin and unholiness.
+Through Him, we experience the cleansing waters which are given without charge, a free gift of righteousness, given at Christ’s expense.
+Whenever we choose to believe and receive His offering in faith, the Holy Spirit seals us and entitles us to be joyfully present with Him forever in His house of prayer.

 I will look for you there!